HSRAKTU/ReactAssignment1/README.md

 - logout button will redirect you to the LOGIN PAGE

 DEFECTS THAT ARE NOT YET FIXED BECAUSE OF LACK OF TIME :
--The "Save Changes" button not exactly updates the user info, instead it creates a new user with updated info -All fields are required to Save Changes
+- The "Save Changes" button not exactly updates the user info, instead it creates a new user with updated info
+- All fields are required to Save Changes
--Few other bugs for example: when you enter wrong credentials in login and switch to signup it unneccesarily shows "Invalid credentials"
+- Few other bugs for example: when you enter wrong credentials in login and switch to signup it unneccesarily shows "Invalid credentials"